gepbird/nixpkgs-patcher/README.md

 }
 ```

-## TODO

-- work with other flake outputs, not just `nixosConfiguration`

 ## Comparison with Alternatives

 This flake focuses on ease of use for patching nixpkgs and using it with NixOS.